On Approximate Classification of Theories

 $\phi$ is \emph{$I$-stable in $T$} if it is $I$-stable in every model of $T$. \end{definition}

 The rank $R^{I(\M)}(-,\phi,2)$ measures the number of times a definable subset of $\M$ can be iteratively split by instances of $\phi$ over $M$ which are wide and co-wide with respect to $I$.
-When $I = \left\{\bot\right\}$ is the trivial ideal, we recover Shelah's rank $R(-,\phi,2)$.
-Extending the analogy, it is natural to construct appropriate binary trees of collections of formulas whose consistency with $\Th(\M)$ controls the values of $R^{I(\M)}(-,\phi,2)$.
+When $I = \left\{\bot\right\}$ is the trivial ideal, we recover Shelah's rank $R(-,\phi,2)$ \cite{ct}.
+Extending the analogy, we construct appropriate binary trees of collections of formulas whose consistency with $\Th(\M)$ controls the values of $R^{I(\M)}(-,\phi,2)$.

 \begin{definition} For a formula $\psi = \psi(x,z)$ and a nonzero ordinal $\alpha$, $\Tree_\psi[I,\phi,\alpha]$ denotes the following collection of formulas: